-With growing dependency of our lives on smartphones, there is a greater threat of putting ourselves at risk considering the huge amount of data stored on our smartphones.
+With the growing dependency of our lives on smartphones, there is a more significant threat of putting ourselves at risk considering the vast amount of data stored on our smartphones.
 It has become an integral part of connecting our world with others.
 Considering this, no compromise can be made when it comes to the security of the data on our devices.

 Hence, we give you the following security tips to keep your smartphone’s data safe.

 Since a smartphone is used for all kinds of online searches, ensure making your online experience safe.
-For this, one needs to access the websites through a secure network using HTTP:// which means the website follows the standards set by PCI data security.
-Data encryption is essential in order to make your internet access safer.
+For this, one needs to access the websites through a secure network using HTTP://, which means the site follows the standards set by PCI data security.
+Data encryption is essential to make your internet access safer.

 Lock Your Phone

-One of the basic yet essential tip is to keep your smartphone locked using a password or a pattern.
+One of the basic yet essential tips is to keep your smartphone locked using a password or a pattern.
 This will limit the access of others to one’s smartphone.

 As recommended for online security, the key to safe online experience is generating strong passwords for all the accounts.
 Make sure to have different passwords for all your accounts accessible on your smartphone.
-This is a basic security tip to keep hackers at bay.
+This is an essential security tip to keep hackers at bay.

 Keep Backup of Data

-Since the data stored on smartphones, these days is more than just contacts and messages, one needs to back up the data in order to make it available for a later time.
-Backing up data will give the users a chance to keep the information safe from losing.
+Since the data stored on smartphones these days are more than just contacts and messages, one needs to back up the data to make it available for a later time.
+Backing up data will give the users a chance to keep the information safe from loss.

-A computer without an antivirus isn’t good enough to operate; same is the case with the smartphone.
-Until and unless one have an authentic antivirus installed on the device, it is prone to all kinds of third-party intervention.
-Hence, installation of antivirus is first and foremost for a smartphone user.
+A computer without an antivirus isn’t good enough to operate; the same is the case with the smartphone.
+Until and unless one has an authentic antivirus installed on the device, it is prone to all kinds of third-party intervention.
+Hence, the installation of antivirus is first and foremost for a smartphone user.

 Download Apps from Trusted Clients

-The thing with the smartphone is the software and apps new updates keeping emerging.
-Hence, one need to keep the software and apps updated in order to avert the risk of making the data vulnerable.
+The thing with the smartphone is the software and apps’ new updates keeping emerging.
+Hence, one needs to keep the software and apps updated to avert the risk of making the data vulnerable.

 Avoid Public Connections